Thursday, August 30, 2018

 Saturday, August 25, 2018

-The Hammond Museum & Garden Stroll Garden
+The Hammond Museum & Stroll Garden

 The Hammond Museum & Garden is not the first Japanese garden I have ever visited, but it is the first one I intentionally visited in the United States.